MrPicklePinosaur/intel-backend/readme.md

 ## The Stack

-deno
-    Felt like trying something slightly new.
-Functionally it's practically the same as using node. sqlite3 db
+deno: felt like trying something slightly new.
+Functionally it's practically the same as using node.
+The abc library was used to write the web server, as well as a sqlite library that allows for sql queries from within deno.

-    since the project is intended to be run and tested locally, it's a better idea to use a database that also runs locally without the need of a running database service (like postgres or monogdb).
+sqlite3 db: since the project is intended to be run and tested locally, it's a better idea to use a database that also runs locally without the need of a running database service (like postgres or monogdb).

 ## Data Set Choices